-I am a first year doctoral student in the behavior, cognition and neuroscience program at American University.
-My research interests center around the motivational properties of cannabinoids, particularly Δ9-tetrahydrocannabinol or THC, the main psychoactive component of marijuana.
-I am interested in how a number of environmental and experiential factors influence these properties and their neurobiological mediation.
+I am a second year doctoral student in the behavior, cognition and neuroscience program at American University.
+My research interests center around the motivational properties of marijuana and their neurobiological mediation, including how a number of environmental and experiential factors influence marijuana use and abuse.
 Our lab investigates the affective properties of abused drugs using animal models.
-We posit that the interplay between the rewarding and aversive effects of a given compound drives drug abuse and assessing these properties enables better predictions of abuse liability.
+Although the rewarding properties of a given compound are typically described as driving its abuse, we posit that both the rewarding and aversive effects of a drug impact drug-taking behavior and that assessing these stimulus properties can enable better predictions of abuse liability.

 Marijuana abuse is particularly difficult to study in animals, as there is currently no reliable pre-clinical rat model.
 The majority of my research has focused on developing a viable rodent model by assessing factors that are known to enhance the rewarding properties of abused drugs, and more recently, attempting to bridge the gap between human recreational marijuana use (typically inhalation of the plant material) versus drug administration in animal research (intraperitoneal injections of Δ9-tetrahydrocannabinol or THC, the main psychoactive component of marijuana).